 - For a well-rounded business perspective and CPA eligibility, credit for courses in the following areas are recommended but not required: management, marketing, finance, and statistics.

 - Undergraduate cumulative GPA of at least 2.70 or 3.00 in last 60 hours

 - Accounting GPA requirements may be waived for applicants with significant professional experience or accounting certifications.

-- Submission of a score of 450 or above on the Graduate Management Admission Test (GMAT) with minimum scores of 18 on the verbal component and 26 on the quantitative component, OR
+- Graduate Management Admission Test (GMAT) score of 450, with minimum scores of 18 on the verbal component and 26 on the quantitative component